JEWELS from JAMES

 so many chapters of the Bible every day.
 But the

-Scriptures should not be read
+Scriptures should not be read, merely for the

 sake of being read.